Iemelianov/mms-promo-intelligence/docs/promo-data-processing.md

 ## Overview

 The system processes promotional catalog data from XLSB files (e.g., `Promo_October-September_FY25.xlsb`) to extract promotional campaign information for use in uplift modeling and scenario planning.
+For demo/testing you can also upload the CSV sample at `docs/demo-promo-upload.csv`; the reader now accepts `.xlsb`, `.xlsx`, and `.csv`.

 ## File Structure